Allex-Op/SIRS_Project/docs/API.md

 - Digital signature only protects the 'results' field of the request.
 Signature must then be stored by the hospital for authenticity check when needed.

-- The id used in the URI is the one received
+- The id used in the URI is the one that was used to send a request for analysis to the lab.

 ### E.g. Response:
 ```